edgelesssys/marblerun/docs/docs/deployment/platforms/platforms.md

-# Supported Platforms
+# Supported platforms

-MarbleRun supports all platforms where Intel SGX and the [Data Center Attestation Primitives (DCAP)](https://download.01.org/intel-sgx/sgx-dcap/1.11/linux/docs/DCAP_ECDSA_Orientation.pdf) is available.
+MarbleRun supports all platforms where Intel SGX and the [Data Center Attestation Primitives (DCAP)](https://download.01.org/intel-sgx/latest/dcap-latest/linux/docs/DCAP_ECDSA_Orientation.pdf) are available.

 The following gives you an updated list of supported platforms: